ab4d/Ab4d.SharpEngine.Samples/README.md

   compose the 3D scene with the Avalonia UI objects (for example showing buttons on top of 3D scene).
   The sample can be started on Windows, Linux and on macOS (use special macos solution).
   See also "Building for macOS and iOS" section for more information on how to compile for macOS.

+- **Ab4d.SharpEngine.Samples.AvaloniaUI.CrossPlatform**
+  This sample shows how to create an Avalonia app that can run on Windows, Android and iOS.
+  This sample uses Ab4d.SharpEngine.AvaloniaUI library that provides SharpEngineSceneView control.
+  Because Vulkan is not natively supported on macOS and iOS, the MoltenVK library is required to translate the Vulkan calls to Molten API calls.
+  See also "Building for macOS and iOS" section for more information on how to compile for isOS.

 - **Ab4d.SharpEngine.Samples.WinUI**
   This sample uses WinUI 3.0 that provides the latest UI technology to create applications for Windows.